thegetty/quire-docs/content/documentation/getting-started.md

 Some tips for previewing your publication outline:

 1. **Include YAML on page for it to be viewable in your web browser** In order for pages to become active, you must have basic YAML included at the top of the page.
-Learn more about YAML in [*Fundamentals: Markdown & YAML*](/documentation/fundamentals/#yaml-basics)
+Learn more about YAML in [*Markdown & YAML*](/documentation/fundamentals/#yaml-basics)

 2. **Use menu:false to hide a page from the table of contents view.** If you want to hide a page from the table of contents include `menu:false` in the YAML.